nfordhk/100-days-of-code/log.md

 **Thoughts**: A lot of this information is similar from my previous learnings with Python.
 I’d be more interested in applying this knowledge to an assignment.
 At times, I feel TOP has you go through too much information between assignments.
 However, I’m going to keep following and we’ll see!

+### Day 39: September 17, Tuesday

+**Today's Progress**: Started to go through Strings Methods in the JS fundamentals part two.

+**Thoughts**: Short session today, the material was too dense for how tired I am.
+Little progress is better than no progress!